 A Georgia Living Will and health care initiative enable individuals to maintain control over their treatment, even if they are no longer able to interact.

-People considering a Georgia Living Will should note that this legal document does not have any power after they are deceased, so they will need both a Living Will and a regular Will that covers what they would like to be done with their estate.
+People considering a Georgia Living Will should note that this legal document does not have any power after they are deceased, so they will need both a Living Will and a regular Will that covers what they would like to be done with their property.

 How to Write a Will in Georgia